The fascinating story of the Statue of Liberty

 A giant begins to emerge

-Gradually, key elements of the future statue began to come together.
-Most striking of all was Lady Liberty’s enormous head, which was constructed and displayed at the Paris International Exposition (or Exposition Universelle) of 1878.
-It’s pictured here on the city’s sprawling Champ de Mars, with visitors drinking in the spectacle from a park bench.
+Perhaps most striking was Lady Liberty’s enormous head, built and displayed at the 1878 Paris International Exposition (Exposition Universelle).
+Pictured here on the sprawling Champ de Mars, it drew crowds of visitors who marveled at the spectacle from nearby park benches.

 The statue nears completion